epfl-ada/ada-2023-project-crunchychicken/Project_ideas/discussion.md

 Now that we have the IMDb dataset, information about directors is available to use so data is not a problem anymore.
 I would say that treating 'directorial style' might be a bit complicated : we have to really define that but it can be really interesting :

 - We know that many directors have their favorite actors and that goes the other way around as well : how frequent is that ?
-Does that only concerns some specific type of films or some directors in particular industries (Bollwood,Hollwwood, etc.)
+Does that only concerns some specific type of films or some directors in particular industries (Bollwood,Hollwwood, etc.) Do directors who work in multiple countries exhibit different styles in each context?
+How do cultural differences and international experiences shape a director's creative choices?

+- Is there a correlation between a director's critical success and the evolution of their style?
+Do directors tend to stick to a certain style if it has been well-received, or do they actively seek to diversify their approach regardless of critical acclaim?

+- To what extent do directors experiment with their style over the course of their career, and are there periods of experimentation followed by periods of consistency?

 - How active are the directors in terms of movie production ?
 Does that correlate or is linked in some way with the success of the movies ?